aboucaud/slides/2023/generative-networks-mml/slides.md

 ---
 ## GANs

-The idea behing GANs is to train two networks jointly
+The idea behind GANs is to train two networks jointly
 * a discriminator $\mathbf{D}$ to classify samples as "real" or "fake"
 * a generator $\mathbf{G}$ to map a fixed distribution to samples that fool $\mathbf{D}$